gtiwari333/spring-boot-web-application-sample/README.md

 - Domain object Access check on update/delete using custom evaluators

 Future: do more stuff
-- Signup
+- home page -- view all notes by all
+- public and private pages
 - Test cases - unit/integration/e2e with fixtures, default data etc
 - Email and background job
 - Markdown editor?
 - elastic search, statistics, dashboard - search into files as well
-- home page -- view all notes by all
-- public and private pages
 - rate limit by IP on public API ( note api )
 - cleanup/freeze core features and split into microservice architecture ( a separate project )
     - statistics service - dashboard to display popular vs recent - cache the dashboard